debbhie/Real-Time-Tiktok-Posts-Analysis-And-Engagement-Insights/README.md

 Power BI: Employed for the main analysis and data visualization, enabling the extraction of key insights through DAX measures and visual tools.

 # DATA PROCESSING
+Data Preparation in Power BI:
+After loading the cleaned data into Power BI, the following transformations and enhancements were made:

+* Date column breakdown: Date was extracted from Date/Time column
+* Duration column: Duration was changed from milliseconds to HH:MM:SS (Total Play Time)
+* Creation of some new columns for dax formulars.
+One of such is the engagement Rate per post column.